Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

-# PASIFIKA WEB3 TECH HUB WHITEPAPER
+# PACIFIC VALUES IN DIGITAL FORM: PASIFIKA WEB3 TECH HUB WHITEPAPER

 <p align="center">
  <img width="1000" src="/pasifika.png">
 </p>

-## A Community-Powered DePIN for Pacific Island Communities on Arbitrum
+## A Multi-Network Community-Powered DePIN for Pacific Island Communities

-**Version 2.0 | May 2025**
+**Version 2.1 | May 2025**

 ---

 ## EXECUTIVE SUMMARY

-The Pasifika Web3 Tech Hub represents a groundbreaking decentralized physical infrastructure network (DePIN) designed specifically for Pacific Island communities.
-Built on Arbitrum's Layer-2 scaling solution on Ethereum, this platform creates a sustainable economic ecosystem that preserves cultural heritage while creating new digital opportunities for islanders.
+At the heart of Pasifika Web3 Tech Hub is a philosophical principle that has guided Pacific Island communities for generations: **"If we take care of our own, they will take care of us."** This powerful concept drives our groundbreaking decentralized physical infrastructure network (DePIN) designed specifically for Pacific Island communities.
+Built on a strategic multi-network approach leveraging Linea's zkEVM technology, RootStock's Bitcoin integration, and Arbitrum's optimistic rollups, this platform creates a sustainable economic ecosystem that preserves cultural heritage while creating new digital opportunities for islanders.

 This whitepaper outlines our comprehensive approach to building a decentralized marketplace that connects community members, data providers, content creators, artisans, farmers, validators, and global consumers in an ecosystem that spans both digital and physical infrastructure.
+By embracing multiple networks, we create a resilient system that embodies the Pacific principle of reciprocity while providing technical advantages and accessibility.

 The Pasifika Web3 Tech Hub addresses several critical challenges facing Pacific Island communities: